Free-flow electrophoresis: History

 FFE was developed in the 1960s by Kurt Hannig at the Max-Planck-Institute in Germany.
 Until the 1980s, it was a standardized technology for the separation of cells and organelles, and FFE was even tested in space to minimize the sedimentation under zero gravity.
 As flow cytometry became the standard method for cell sorting, FFE developments focused on the separation of proteins and charged particles.
 Some groups are also working on miniaturized versions of FFE systems or micro FFEs.

 Technique

 The separation chamber consists of a backplate and a front plate.
 The backplate usually consists of a cooled aluminum block, covered with a plastic covered glass mirror.
 The front plate is nowadays made of PMMA, in earlier times glass has been used.
-The distance between the front- and the backplate can be adjusted by spacers and is usually between 0.1 - 0.5 mm.
+The distance between the front- and the backplate can be adjusted by spacers and is usually between 0.1 and 0.5 mm.
 The front plate also contains the inlets for the separation buffers and the sample, the outlets for the fractionation tubes and the platinum wires as electrodes.
 By applying different buffers over the multiple buffer inlets the operator is able to change pH, salt concentrations or composition and therefore the separation conditions over the width of the chamber.